 Why are stem cells medically important?

 Scientists have harnessed the ability of stem cells to turn into any other cell type in the body to replace damaged or missing cells, an approach that is collectively referred to as “cell therapy”.
-To date, over 50 life-threatening diseases, including cancers and genetic disorders have been treated with stem cells, with many additional diseases being researched.
-Click here to learn more about stem cell applications and how they can help your child in the future.
+To date, over 80 life-threatening diseases, including cancers and genetic disorders have been treated with stem cells, with many additional diseases being researched.
+Learn more about current stem cell applications and how they can help your child in the future.

-What types of diseases can be treated with stem cells are use stem cells as part of the treatment?
+What types of diseases can be treated with stem cells or use stem cells as part of the treatment?

 How does cord blood stem cells compare to other sources of stem cells?